Valero Energy: History

-On December 31, 2001, Valero completed its acquisition of Ultramar Diamond Shamrock.
-The merger left Valero with over 4,700 Ultramar, Diamond Shamrock, and Beacon retail sites in the United States, Canada, and the Caribbean.
-With this acquisition, Valero also received ownership of Shamrock Logistics L.P., which was renamed Valero L.P.
-In 2006, the division was spun off as NuStar Energy.
+In 2001, Valero completed its acquisition of Ultramar Diamond Shamrock.
+With this acquisition, the company also received ownership of Shamrock Logistics L.P., which was renamed Valero L.P.
+In 2006, Valero L.P. was spun off and renamed NuStar Energy.
 Starting in 2002, Valero has expanded its marketing to the East Coast, specifically the Northeast and Florida, using the Valero brand.
-The acquisition also includes all past Diamond Shamrock assets, including the former Sigmor Petroleum assets founded by Thomas E. Turner, founder of TETCO Inc. (the Sigmor brand name was the initials of Sigfried Moore, Turner's former employer) which merged with Shamrock Oil and Gas in 1960 forming Sigmor Shamrock - which was merged into Diamond Shamrock in 1982.
-Turner later repurchased Mission Petroleum Carriers when it was acquired by Diamond Shamrock which was the foundation of TETCO, and the business portfolio of the former National Convenience Stores, which was acquired by Diamond Shamrock in November 1995.

-On April 25, 2005, Valero agreed to buy Premcor, Inc., for $8 billion in cash and stock to become the largest U.S. refiner, as record prices for gasoline and other fuel boosted profits.
-On June 30, 2005, Valero announced that it was beginning a two-year process of converting Diamond Shamrock stations to the Valero brand.
-In the next year, on May 5, 2008, Valero agreed to buy 72 Albertsons gas stations.
+By 2003, Valero completed its acquisition of El Paso Corp's refinery, pipeline system and terminal assets in Corpus Christi and South Texas.
+On April 25, 2005, the company purchased Premcor, Inc., for $8 billion.
+In June 2005, Valero announced that it was beginning a two-year process of converting Diamond Shamrock stations to the Valero brand.
+And in 2008, the company bought 72 Albertsons gas stations.

-Valero laid off 500 employees at its refinery in Delaware City, Delaware on November 20, 2009, due to profitability concerns.
-It was reported the refinery had lost $1 million per day since the beginning of the year.
+In 2009, it was reported that Valero lost an average $1 million per day since the beginning of the year.
+In November of that year, the company was forced to lay off 500 employees, and subsequently began to permanently shut down its refinery in Delaware City, Delaware.

+In 2009, Valero Energy Corporation entered the ethanol market by acquiring 7 ethanol plants in March, and another 3 ethanol plants, purchased in December, all located in the Midwest of the United States.

+In 2011, Valero Energy Corporation entered into a joint venture with a subsidiary of Darling Ingredients Inc. to establish Diamond Green Diesel Holdings (DGD).
+This venture resulted in the construction of a renewable diesel plant adjacent to Valero's refinery in St. Charles, Louisiana.

-On March 11, 2011, Valero announced that it had agreed to a major European purchase from Chevron Corp. for $730 million in cash, not including working capital that will be determined at closing.
-Estimates on the value of the working capital would place the total price at $1.73 billion.
-The acquisition included Chevron's Pembroke Refinery in Wales — one of Europe's largest and most complex — together with marketing and logistical assets throughout the United Kingdom and Ireland, which include 4 pipelines, 11 terminals, an aviation fuel business, about 1,000 retail outlets, inventory and other items.
+On March 11, 2011, Valero announced that it had agreed to a major European purchase from Chevron Corp., Chevron's Pembroke Refinery in Wales together with marketing and logistical assets throughout the United Kingdom and Ireland, which include 4 pipelines, 11 terminals, an aviation fuel business, about 1,000 retail outlets, inventory and other items.

 In 2013, Valero spun off its retail operations into a new publicly traded company, CST Brands.
-Under long-term supply agreements, Valero continues to supply fuel to over 7,400 retail locations, many of which use brand names formerly owned by Valero.
+Under long-term supply agreements, Valero continues to supply fuel to more than 7,000 retail locations, many of which use brand names owned by Valero.
+That same year, the company started renewable diesel production at the DGD joint venture plant next to Valero’s St. Charles refinery in Louisiana.

+In 2021, DGD began expansion of the DGD St. Charles plant in 2019 and increased its renewable diesel capacity.
+In 2022, the second DGD plant, located next to Valero’s refinery in Port Arthur, Texas, began its operations.

 A change to the logo, store canopy and facade was announced in April 2018.
 Known as "Vanguard", with various hues of blue, white, and yellow, Valero explained that applying the new design to all its stores would take several months to complete.

+Operations

+Valero's operations are managed through three main segments: refining, renewable diesel, and ethanol.

+Refining

+This segment includes the operations of Valero's 15 petroleum refineries.
+The segment also encompasses the marketing of refined petroleum products and the logistics assets supporting these operations.